 Our exclusive manufacture bed aura gets a little sister.
 The new wooden bed aurelia is manufactured in 6 different types of natural wood.

-roviva expands its range of beds with the new upholstered bed ambiance.
+roviva expands its range of beds with the new upholstered bed cosynights.
 You can choose between countless design variants, fabrics and faux leathers.

 Today roviva is managed by the 9th generation of the founding family Roth and is 100% family-owned.
 This makes it one of the oldest family businesses in the world.